 Members of our senior management, including our Chief Executive Officer, Chief Financial Officer, and Senior Vice President, Human Resources, with oversight by the Compensation Committee, conducted an assessment of our compensation programs and policies to determine whether the incentives provided by these programs and policies were appropriate or had the potential to encourage excessive risk-taking by employees.
+In addition, our Compensation Committee asked the Compensation Consultant to conduct an independent risk assessment of our executive compensation program.

 The assessment focused on the key terms of the Company's equity compensation and variable cash incentive compensation programs, such as the cash incentive plans.
 Our compensation programs were analyzed to determine whether they introduced or encouraged excessive risk-taking or other behaviors that could have an adverse impact on our business and whether existing risk mitigation features were sufficient in light of the overall structure and composition of our compensation programs.
 In particular, the assessment focused on the ability of participants to affect the level of the variable component of their compensation and the controls over participant action and variable compensation.
-Specific features of our compensation plans and programs identified during the assessment process as discouraging or potentially mitigating excessive risk-taking include:
+Specific features of compensation plans and programs identified during the assessment process as discouraging or potentially mitigating excessive risk-taking include:

-- Annual base salary, which is fixed compensation, constitutes the primary component of compensation for all employees, including for executives. - Performance-based cash incentive awards, primarily designed to reward corporate - performance for those at executive and managerial positions, rather than purely individual performance.

-- The vast majority of our employees earn annual salaries, although a few are paid on an hourly basis.
-Additionally, all of our employees are eligible for cash incentive payments based on company performance, and our sales force is eligible for payments under a sales incentive plan, and none are being paid on a commission basis. - Our internal controls over financial reporting and the measurement and calculation of compensation goals, such as corporate performance measures and other financial, operational, and compliance policies and practices, are designed to prevent compensation programs from being susceptible to manipulation by any employee.
+- Annual base salary, which is fixed compensation, provides a balance to the variable components of compensation for all employees, including for executives. - Performance-based cash incentive awards, primarily designed to reward corporate performance for those at executive and managerial positions, rather than purely individual performance. - The vast majority of our employees earn annual salaries, although a few are paid on an hourly basis.
+Additionally, all of our employees are eligible for cash incentive payments based on Company performance, and our sales force is eligible for payments under a sales incentive plan, and none are paid on a commission basis. - Our internal controls over financial reporting and the measurement and calculation of compensation goals, such as corporate performance measures and other financial, operational, and compliance policies and practices, are designed to prevent compensation programs from being susceptible to manipulation by any employee.

-Our compensation programs are designed to encourage employees to remain focused on both short-term and long-term goals through the use of performance-based annual cash incentive awards, which focus on short- term performance goals, and equity awards, which typically vest over a number of years and, therefore, encourage employees to focus on long-term performance.
+Our compensation programs are designed to encourage employees to remain focused on both short-term and long-term goals through the use of performance-based annual cash incentive awards, which focus on short-term performance goals, and equity awards, which typically vest over a number of years and, therefore, encourage employees to focus on long-term performance.